astidwis7/speech_matching/README.md

 # Speech Matching

-Speech Matching is a SNN-based speech matching model.
+Speech Matching is a Siamese Neural Network-based speech matching model.

 The conformity of the pronunciation of the Hijaiyah letters can be determined by matching them to the correct audio pronunciation.